mirko-laruina/lsmsdb-EasyChat/README.md

 In development phase Spring uses a different server than the webapp, which forces to Cross Origin Resource Sharing (CORS), normally blocked by the browsers.
 In order to allow it we had to set the proxy setting in `package.json` and use the `@CrossOrigin` directive in Java/Spring.

-In Production the problem can be solved running the Spring server which automatically serves all the static files in `/static/`, `/public/` and `/resources/` folder.
+In production the problem can be solved running the Spring server which automatically serves all the static files in `/static/`, `/public/` and `/resources/` folder.
 Maven has been set-up to automatically compile the React App into static files and moving them in the appropriate directory.
 A Jar file can be obtained running